jaswanth22/Example_repo/README.md

 # EXAMPLE REPO
-this is a sample repo
+this is a sample Repository.